omgmog/omgmog.github.com/_posts/2017-04-24-a-laptop-that-fits-in-your-pocket-the-gpd-pocket.md

 When I started reviewing the GPD Pocket it was nearing the end of its hugely successful Indiegogo campaign.
 During the Indiegogo campaign it's price was $399 -- right now after the campaign the GPD Pocket is discounted to $459, but will eventually retail for $599.

-{% include figure.html src="2017-04/gpd-pocket/gpd-indiegogo.jpg" %}{:.massive.center.supermassive}
+{% include posts/figure.html src="2017-04/gpd-pocket/gpd-indiegogo.jpg" %}{:.massive.center}

 The price point puts it a bit higher than most low-end chromebooks (_and netbooks? do netbooks exist these days?_), substantially more than most [10” hybrid tablets that you can find from other brands such as Chuwi](/reviews/chuwi-vi10-plus-review/) -- though similarly specced -- and considerably cheaper than other metal unibody laptops from Apple and Dell.